djipco/luminoctopus/README.md

 ## Introduction

-This repository hosts the **Luminoctopus** firmware as well as a component to use the device from [TouchDesigner](https://derivative.ca/).
+This repository hosts the **Luminoctopus** firmware as well as a component to control the device from [TouchDesigner](https://derivative.ca/).
 The Luminoctopus is an 8-channel LED controller that uses a fast serial-over-USB connection.
 It makes it easy to pilot RGB or RGBW LED arrays, strips or matrices (WS2811 / WS2812 / WS2812B / WS2813).